Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

  **Webhooks**

   A webhook is a callback mechanism to inform you of changes occurring to your transaction in our system.
 We accomplish this by making an HTTP call to an endpoint in your system when these changes occur.
-The Merchant sends a webhook notification URL in authorization request where the App expects a fueling notifications.
+The Merchant sends a webhook notification URL in authorization request where the App expects a fueling notification.

 Json Object: